Your cart is currently empty!

 What is Laser Welding?

-Laser welding is a meticulous and remarkably delicate welding process employing a beam of light to join metal parts.
+Welding is a meticulous and remarkably delicate welding process employing a beam of light to join metal parts.
 The laser beam originates from a standalone laser source and is directed towards a machine-mounted or handheld collimator ‘torch,’ which then focuses the beam onto the workpiece.
 The directed energy beam heats and melts the workpieces, along with the filler rod if necessary, creating a well-integrated weld by fusing the targeted areas together.

 A key advantage of laser welding lies in its high precision and precise control of applied energy.
 The energy can be accurately directed to the specific location where the weld is needed, minimizing over-application or spread.
 This precision allows for extremely accurate liquefaction with a significantly smaller heat-affected zone compared to other welding methods.
 As a result, there is less damage to surrounding areas, reducing bulk heating and associated deformations.

-Laser welding is commonly employed in the automotive, aerospace, medical, and electronics industries, especially for welding challenging materials like aluminum that prove difficult with traditional methods.
+Welding is commonly employed in the automotive, aerospace, medical, and electronics industries, especially for welding challenging materials like aluminum that prove difficult with traditional methods.

 Origin of Laser Welding